CloudCannon/base-jekyll-template/_posts/2018-10-31-first-reviews.md

 ![WaniKani Review with an empty field](/images/review-radical-filled.jpg)

 Hit enter or submit to see if you got it right or wrong.
-Keep doing this until you've cleared all of your reviews.
-When you have, [it's time to wait again](#).
-When reviews become available again, you should do them.
+Keep doing this until you've cleared all of your Reviews.
+When you have, it's time to wait again.
+When reviews become available, you should do them.

-For more detailed information about reviews, including reviewing kanji and vocabulary, check out our [Reviews tutorial](#).
+For more detailed information about how our Reviews system works, [Reviews tutorial](#).

-Assuming you [completed all your lessons already](#), all that's left for you to do is keep doing reviews.
-Since kanji unlocks are reliant on your radical knowledge, putting in correct answers here will move you forward faster.
-More information can be found on our [Leveling Up](#) page, but rest assured if you keep doing your reviews on time [you'll unlock kanji in 2-3 days](#).
+Assuming you [completed all your lessons already](/getting-started/first-lessons/), all that's left for you to do is keep doing Reviews.
+Since kanji unlocks are reliant on proving your radical knowledge over longer and longer periods, putting in correct answers here will move you forward faster.
+More information can be found on our [Leveling Up](/getting-started/leveling-up/) page, but rest assured if you keep doing your reviews on time [you can unlock kanji in 2-3 days](/getting-started/unlocking-kanji/).